-The Paul D. Pickens ’17 Fund was bequeathed by the estate of Paul D. Pickens as a trust held by others to support the undergraduate library specifically for the purchase of book subscriptions and software.
+Paul D. Pickens Fund was bequeathed by the estate of Paul D. Pickens, a member of the Class of 1917, as a trust held by others to support the undergraduate library specifically for the purchase of book subscriptions and software.

 |The Paul Ayres Rockwell Memorial Endowment|

-The Paul Ayres Rockwell Memorial Endowment was established in 1986 by Dr. W.J.
-Kenneth Rockwell ’52 in memory of his father Paul Ayres Rockwell ’12.
+The Paul Ayres Rockwell Memorial Endowment Fund was established in 1986 by Dr. W.J.
+Kenneth Rockwell, Class of 1952, in memory of his father Paul Ayres Rockwell, Class of 1912.
 Paul Rockwell was a veteran of three wars and historian for the French Foreign Legion’s famed Lafayette Escadrille.
 The fund supports library acquisitions whose subject matter relates particularly to France and the eastern United States.

 |The Mary P. Ross Library Endowment|

-The Mary P. Ross Library Endowment was established in 2000 through the estate of Mrs. Mary P. Ross, wife of the late Charles H. Ross ’23.
+The Mary P. Ross Library Endowment Fund was established in 2000 through the estate of Mrs. Mary P. Ross, wife of the late Charles H. Ross, Class of 1923.
 The endowment’s purpose is to support the acquisition of books and periodicals for the University Library.